WebOfTrustInfo/verifiable-news/sketchpad.md

 ```
 A template may also indicate a list of its variables and acceptable schema per variable.

+A [template processor](https://en.wikipedia.org/wiki/Template_processor) (also known as a template engine or template parser) is software designed to combine templates with a data model to produce result documents.

 Utilization of templates involves referencing a specific template and providing values for its variables:
 ```json
 {